Louisville, Kentucky: Transportation

 The McAlpine Locks and Dam is located on the Kentucky side of the Ohio River, near the downtown area.
 The locks were constructed to allow shipping past the Falls of the Ohio.
-In 2001 over 55 million tons of commodities passed through the locks.

 Public transportation consists mainly of buses run by the Transit Authority of River City (TARC).
 The city buses serve all parts of downtown Louisville and Jefferson County, as well as Kentucky suburbs in Oldham County, Bullitt County, and the Indiana suburbs of Jeffersonville, Clarksville and New Albany.
 In addition to regular city buses, transit throughout the downtown hotel and shopping districts is served by a fleet of zero-emissions buses called LouLift.
 In late 2014, these vehicles replaced the series of motorized trolleys known as the Toonerville II Trolley.
 A light rail system has been studied and proposed for the city, but no plan was in development as of 2007.

 Louisville has historically been a major center for railway traffic.
 The Louisville and Nashville Railroad was once headquartered here, before it was purchased by CSX Transportation.
 Today the city is served by two major freight railroads, CSX (with a major classification yard in the southern part of the metro area) and Norfolk Southern.
 Five major main lines connect Louisville to the rest of the region.
 Two regional railroads, the Paducah and Louisville Railway and the Louisville and Indiana Railroad, also serve the city.
 With the discontinuance of the stop in Louisville in 2003 for a more northerly route between New York and Chicago, the Kentucky Cardinal no longer serves the city; it is thus the fifth largest city in the country with no passenger rail service.

 In 2016 Walk Score ranked Louisville 43rd "most walkable" of 141 U.S. cities with a population greater than 200,000.